freshcrate

 minutes watch # Run in foreground

-minutes service restart # Restart in place (e.g. after upgrading the binary)
+minutes service restart # Restart all services (e.g. after upgrading the binary)

 How it works